1242035/spree/guides/src/content/api/payments.md

 ---
 title: Payments
-description: Use the Spree Commerce storefront API to access Payment data.
+description: Use the Viauco Commerce storefront API to access Payment data.
 ---

 ## Index